opensearch-project/opensearch-catalog/visualizations/observability/flow/README.md

 ## Introduction
 The Otel Flow Use Case Widget for OpenSearch Dashboards uses Vega for complex visualization of Use case user flow interactions.
-It's designed to map out use-case steps and associate them with specific dashboards and allow filter carry over to drive the flow ahead/
+It's designed to map out use-case steps and associate them with specific dashboards and allow filter carry over to drive the flow ahead

 ## Info
 This widget graphically presents flow diagram interactions, showing multiple steps - each one has a description and a linked dashboard.